 For smaller mammal trophies, don’t gut the animal!
 Thin hides spoil quickly and can be extremely hard to salvage if not properly prepped.
 Instead, try to freeze the entire animal and take it to a taxidermist as soon as possible.

-Keeping these tips in mind, you’ll be able to deliver a well-preserved hide to your taxidermist, who will transform it into a breathtaking mount.
-If you have questions, be sure to contact Alpine Custom Taxidermy today at 406-892-2907!
+Keeping these tips in mind, you’ll be able to deliver a well-preserved hide to your taxidermist, who will transform it into a breathtaking wildlife mount.
+If you have questions and you’re in Columbia Falls, Whitefish, or Flathead County, MT, be sure to contact Alpine Custom Taxidermy today at 406-892-2907!